 Instructions

-- Start making the cauliflower béchamel sauce first: Add cauliflower and whole garlic cloves to medium saucepan and cover with water.
+- Start making the cauliflower béchamel sauce first: Add cauliflower to medium saucepan and cover with water.
 Bring to a boil.
 Turn heat to medium and gently boil the cauliflower until it is fork tender.1 whole head of cauliflower

 - Meanwhile, for the pasta, bring a large pot of well-salted water to a boil.
 Cook conchiglie (shell) pasta according to package instructions.16 ounces conchiglie pasta